rc9000/netdisco_discover_hook/README.md

         with:
           cmd: '/home/netdisco/perl5/bin/discover_hook [% ip %]'

-To configure the interfaces that should not be uplink, add a section like this in deployment.yml. the supplied fields are matched as regex against the columns in device_port,  ie. "update device_port set is_uplink = false where remote_type ~* '<val>' and remote_port ~* '<val>' and ip = 'hook_ip'.
+To configure the interfaces that should not be uplinks, add a section like this in deployment.yml.
+The supplied fields are matched as regex against the columns in device_port,  ie. the second example will turn into `update device_port set is_uplink = false where remote_type ~* 'proliant' and remote_port ~* 'ALOM' and ip = 'discovered_device_ip'`.
 Any number of columns from device_port can be added.

     discover_hook:
         no_uplink_port: